1.1.1 School Team Players

 2.7.1.
 Clean Accounts

-The High School Esports League defines a clean account as an account who has not received any form of game ban in the past 365 days (not including competitive mode cooldown penalties), is clear of vulgar or inappropriate content, is at least 15 days old, and owns a valid copy of an High School Esports League discipline for which it is being used to participate in.
-Players who do not have clean accounts are prohibited from participating in all High School Esports League events, even on alternate accounts.
+The High School Esports League defines a clean account as an account that has not received any form of game ban in the past 365 days (not including competitive mode cooldown penalties), is clear of vulgar or inappropriate content, is at least 15 days old (exempt for the first 2 weeks of each event), and owns a valid account for a High School Esports LEague discipline that will be used for tournament participation.
+Players who have unclean accounts are prohibited from participating in all High School Esports League events, even on alternate accounts.

 2.7.2.
 Game Connections